 - Using the zoom tool, click the nautilus (the image at the bottom right) to zoom in to at least 100%.

-- Select the Lasso Tool.
+- Select the Lasso Tool (first column, second from the top).
 Starting the the lower left, drag around the rounded end of the mussel.
 Do not release the mouse button.

 - Begin clicking around the end of the mussel to place anchor points - be sure to hold down the Alt key throughout.

 - When you reach the top of the mussel, hold down the mouse button as you release the Alt key.

 - Carefully drag around the tip of the mussel, holding down the mouse button.